AtlasFoundation/Volumetric/README.md

 Input is a series of .crt files in a folder called "assets" You can encode these with the corto executable "assets" folder must be in the same working directory we are calling this script from

+## Maintainers Wanted
+If you are interested in open source volumetric encoding and playback, email me at shawmakesmagic@gmail.com :)